DD4WH/SASS/README.md

 # DIY - SASS System
 Stereo Ambient Sampling System

-A DIY binaural recording microphone system for true-stereo recording
+A DIY binaural recording microphone system for true-stereo recording with a total cost of under 150,- €.

 Adapted from the original descriptions and US patent and the excellent DIY descriptions by Vicky Powys and others.